voicebase/voicebase-docs/docs/how-to-guides/transcripts.md

 ## SRT transcript

-To retrieve a transcripts as a SRT file which is useful for closed captioning or timing the transcript with the audio,  make a GET on the /media/$MEDIA_ID/transcript/srt resource specifying an `Accept` HTTP header with the value `text/srt`.
+To retrieve a transcript as a SRT file which is useful for closed captioning or timing the transcript with the audio,  make a GET on the /media/$MEDIA_ID/transcript/srt resource specifying an `Accept` HTTP header with the value `text/srt`.

 The [closed captioning](closed-captioning.html) section has a detailed discussion of the SRT transcript format.